Poseidon1402/where_is_my_face/README.md

 ## 📝 To-Do List

 ### High Priority
-- [ ] **Pick Image from Gallery** - Add functionality to select and process images from device gallery
 - [ ] **Save to Device Storage** - Implement actual file saving functionality with proper permissions
 - [ ] **Image Gallery View** - Create a screen to view all previously extracted faces